paulkalait/paulkalait/README.md

 - 👋 Hi, I’m @paulkalait
-- 👀 I’m interested in ...Coding, Trading, and Learning
+- 👀 I’m interested in ...Coding, Trading, and Learning.
 - 🌱 I’m currently learning ...
-Coding and Web Developing
+Fullstack Development and Coding languages
-- 💞️ I’m looking to collaborate on ... build front-end
+- 💞️ I’m looking to collaborate on ... building front-end/back-end projects.
 - 📫 How to reach me ... kalaitzidispaul@gmail.com

 <!---